Pegaslabs/supplychain/scglobals/static/tx/docs/tickets.md

 # Tickets

 ## general
-* pagination broken on items
 * move config obj to json file & inject env specific obj to a config model defaults
+* skip should be removed on page change

 ## Django Migration - golive
 * any error on migrate needs to alert user there was a failure